FOREX-Dollar index slips from 20-year high, Fed rate path in focus

 By Karen Brettell

-The dollar index hit a 20-year high overnight on safe haven demand, following a sharp stock selloff on Thursday driven by concerns about the Fed's aggressive tightening and as European currencies weakened on worries about growth in the region.
+The dollar index hit a 20-year high overnight on safe-haven demand, following Thursday's sharp stock sell-off driven by concerns about the Fed's aggressive tightening and as European currencies weakened on worries about growth in the region.

-It retraced some of these gains, however, as investors evaluated how much of the Fed’s hawkishness is already priced into the greenback, and as some analysts argued that inflation may be nearing a peak.
+It retraced some of these gains, however, as investors evaluated how much of the Fed's hawkishness was already priced into the greenback, and as some analysts suggested that inflation may be nearing a peak.

-Data on Friday showed that U.S. job growth increased more than expected in April.
-Average hourly earnings increased 0.3% after advancing 0.5% in March.
+Data on Friday showed U.S. jobs increased more than expected in April.
+Average hourly earnings rose 0.3% after advancing 0.5% in March.
 That lowered the year-on-year increase in wages to 5.5% from 5.6% in March.

-“The good news is that wages were not going up as fast as they were and that should begin to calm down that speculation.
-The market will have to recognize that maybe inflation is peaking,” Peter Cardillo, chief market economist at Spartan Capital Securities in New York, said.
+"The good news is that wages were not going up as fast as they were and that should begin to calm down that speculation.
+The market will have to recognize that maybe inflation is peaking," said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.

-"Perhaps today is a day for settling down and seeing less action after two very turbulent days that ultimately leave us at where we started for the week dollar-wise,” said Juan Perez, director of trading at Money USA in Washington.
-He added that “wages are still nothing stellar while inflation is the main focus for all outlooks.”
+"Perhaps today is a day for settling down and seeing less action after two very turbulent days that ultimately leave us at where we started for the week dollar-wise," said Juan Perez, director of trading at Money USA in Washington.
+"Wages are still nothing stellar while inflation is the main focus for all outlooks."

+The Fed will have to raise interest rates more aggressively and risk a recession if supply chain issues don't begin to ebb, Minneapolis Fed President Neel Kashkari said on Friday, as he reiterated that policymakers are keenly watching how far rates will have to rise above the neutral level.

 The next major U.S. economic focus will be consumer price inflation data on Wednesday.
 This is expected to show that price pressures rose at an annual pace of 8.1% in April, just below March's reading of 8.5%, according to the median estimate of economists polled by Reuters.
 USCPNY=ECI